CCI-Tools/cate/doc/source/developer_guide/dg_operation_development.rst

   * Do the tests run resonably fast?

 * Is the operation properly documented?
-* Is the operation proprely tagged?
+* Is the operation properly tagged?

 When a newly created operation coresponds to this checklist well, it can be said with some certainty that the operation behaves well with respect to the Cate